 - How well aware of all processes and sprint steps Scrum team members are.
 If the team is new, they might need more time to figure out certain subjects and nuances.
 If part of the team is remote, it is also recommended to reserve more time for the meeting.
 In-person teams should avoid prolonging the ceremony beyond standard length.

 Sprint retrospectives are attended by the product owner, the development team, and Scrum Master.
-The development team is synonymous with the Scrum team or Agile team, and it includes anyone who is involved in the creation of the product increment.
+The development team is synonymous with the Scrum team or Agile team, and it includes anyone who is involved in defining the product backlog and the creation of the product increment.

-Every member of the team needs to attend because they each work on various tasks and have a different perspective.
+Every member of the team needs to attend because they each work on various tasks in their daily planners online and have a different perspective.
 Everyone is equal and everyone’s input is valuable.

 Scrum Master acts as a neutral third party facilitates discussions, makes sure the teams follow the Scrum principles and guides them whenever necessary.
 Yet, he doesn’t necessarily run a sprint retrospective.
 The meeting resembles a guided discussion, rather than a formal agenda-based session.

 The sprint retrospective is a team-focused meeting, so stakeholders are discouraged from attending.
-Instead, they should participate in the sprint review.
+Instead, they should participate in the sprint review or be silent participants in daily standup calls.

 The 3 questions of sprint retrospective